surge-synthesizer/surge-rack/README.md

 automatically detects which one you have, assuming that if you are using 0.6.2 you are using the Rack SDK and if you are using 1.0 you have checked out the v1 branch.

+### Before you build

 Before you build either system you need to have the rack environment setup.
-That means you need to install MSYS2 and a few other packages.
+On windows, that means you need to install MSYS2 and a few other packages.
+On Mac, xcode-select and a few things.
+On Linux a few apt-gets.

 This is completely documented in the Rack manual: https://vcvrack.com/manual/Building.html

 If you have never built a rack plugin before, let us again suggest hopping on our slack in case you get stuck.
 We build every commit windows, mac, and linux against V0.6.2 and regularly develop against v1.